Folk instruments

 Hand-carved block (the "bird").
 The carved wooden block that sits on top of the flute is what creates the Native American flute's signature sound.
 Every one is finished by hand.

 If you're new to the instrument, let the key of the flute guide you.
-Lower keys (A, G) produce a deeper, more meditative sound ideal for relaxation and contemplative playing.

 There's no embouchure to learn.
 Blow gently into the mouthpiece, cover and uncover the finger holes, and the flute does the rest.
 Most new players are producing recognizable melodies within an hour.